angeal185/sicarii/README.md

 * `config.compression.brotli.prezipped` will enable you to load/serve already compressed files
 * with `config.compression.brotli.prezipped` enabled, you do not have to store an uncompressed copy of the data
 * `config.compression.brotli.ext` will set the default brotli file extension

+* `config.compression.deflate.enable` will enable/disable deflate compression
+* `config.compression.deflate.settings` will enable you to configure deflate compression
+* `config.compression.deflate.settings` accepts all nodejs deflate settings
+* `config.compression.deflate.prezipped` will enable you to load/serve already compressed files
+* with `config.compression.deflate.prezipped` enabled, you do not have to store an uncompressed copy of the data
+* `config.compression.deflate.ext` will set the default deflate file extension

 documentation tbc
 ## static file server